apache/aries/subsystem/readme.txt

 USING
 =====

-When installing subsystems from a directory structure, note that the names of nested directories representing child subsystems must end with ".esa".
-The root directory does not.
+When installing subsystems from a directory structure, note that the names of nested directories representing child subsystems must end with ".esa", and those representing bundles must end with ".jar".

 KNOWN ISSUES
 ============

 (1)
-Does not currently support service dependencies provided by child subsystems.
+Does not currently support service dependencies provided by child subsystems to the parent.
 This will fail with a resolution exception because, during installation of the parent along with its child, the child has not reached the state where service capabilities have been computed before they are needed.